legislation/data-documentation/api/publication-log.md

 # Publication Log

-The Legislation API provides a feed that records the publication and withdrawal of legislation, associated documents and effects on legislation.gov.uk.
+The Legislation API provides a feed that records the publication and withdrawal of content on legislation.gov.uk.
 We call this feed the **Publication Log**.

 The Publication Log feed contains one entry for every publication or republication of a resource to, or withdrawal of a resource from, the legislation.gov.uk website, for the following categories of content: